dgj7/huffman/README.md

 ## Usage
 ### Build
-There is a `build-and-run-all.sh` script in the root directory that can be used to run all projects together, to compare outputs.

 Each directory has its own `build.sh` and `run.sh` scripts to build and run the individual applications.

 ### Run